RaymondNwambuonwo/Code-Differently-Front-End-Track/JS/js-basics-drill.md

     - If a number is < 20 - return "Large"
     - If a number is =  20 - return "Huge"

+4. Write a program that prompts a user for their name, rate of pay, and hours worked per week.
+The program needs to compute the total pay for the employee.
+If the hours worked are greater than 40, use 1.5 for the overtime rate.
+Print the result to the console in a sentence.

+> Ex: Leah worked a total of 35 hours receiving a pay of $350.